 The name Matsya has been derived from the Sanskrit word Matsya which means fish.
 According to Hindu mythology, Lord Vishnu took Matsya avatar to save Manu, the very first person on earth.
 During the Vedic period, an Indo-Aryan clan that resided on the west side of the Yamuna river named its kingdom Matsya Mahajanpada.

 The present-day Alwar, Bharatpur and some areas of sub-urban Jaipur are located on the same spot as of Matsya Mahhajanpada.
 This historical significance has led to the naming of the festival as Matsya.

-Because the events of the Matsya festival are held at different historical, ancient and cultural spots in the city, people can gather information about and explore these wonders while enjoying the festival.
+Because the events of the Matsya festival, Alwar are held at different historical, ancient and cultural spots in the city, people can gather information about and explore these wonders while enjoying the festival.

 Indira Gandhi Stadium, Siliserh Lake, Nangli Circle, Mahal Chowk City Palace, and Fateh Jung Gumbad are a few popular places where events of the festival are planned.

 1. Enjoy Fun Activities and Adventure Sports.
 Trekking, parasailing, and hot air balloon rides are the major attraction of the Matsya Festival.
 The locals and tourists participate with great enthusiasm.
 Besides these sports, people can also participate in fun games such as tug of war, rumal jhapatta (handkerchief snatching), and teer andazi (archery).

 2. Exhibitions and Excursions.
 The festival also features an exhibition wherein handmade craft items are displayed.
 One can also witness ancient artefacts that have been extracted in excavations by ASI.
 Tourists can also opt for Alwar Darshan which is organized by the government during the Matsya Festival.
 The excursion tour will take you to several forts, palaces, wildlife sanctuaries, and lakes located in Alwar.